ASbrt/scoutbot/README.md

 The project serves several purposes:

-- build a deterministic simulation engine for Scout
+- build a simulation engine for Scout
 - explore Monte Carlo Tree Search
 - experiment with ML approaches for strategy learning
 - generate datasets from simulated and human gameplay